irislapa/misko3-tetris/README.md

 sudo ln -s /usr/local/share/stlink-1.8.0/bin/st-flash st-flash # for flashing the board sudo ln -s /usr/local/share/stlink-1.8.0/bin/st-util st-util # in case you want to debug the board
 ```
-If you plan on debugging you might need to install some additional libraries and vscode extensions,
+If you plan on debugging you will need to install vscode extensions and might need to install some additional libraries,
-first try executing the binary file and see if it throws any errors, which should provide a solution.
+first try executing the gdb-server binary file and see if it throws any errors, which should tell you what is wrong.
 In the terminal type in the previously created softlink and run it.
 ```bash
 gcc-arm-none-eabi-gdb
 ```

-The vscode you would want are:
+The vscode extension you want are:
-- For syntax highliting and intellisense and such: [c/cpp tools](https://code.visualstudio.com/docs/languages/cpp)
+- For syntax highliting, intellisense and such: [c/cpp tools](https://code.visualstudio.com/docs/languages/cpp)
 - For debugging: [cortex-debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug)
-- For using the virual com port: [serial monitor](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-serial-monitor)
+- For using the virual com port: [serial monitor](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-serial-monitor), the _write syscall redirects the string to uart registers, so you can just use printf() statements.

 To use the generate code and gui setup feature from cubeIDE, you can install the [CubeMX](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) vscode extension.

 You are now all set for running and debugging the project.
-I have added tasks for convenience, press ctrl+shift+p, select "Tasks: Run Task" and choose the task you want to run.
+I have added tasks to conveniently build and flash the project, press ctrl+shift+p, select "Tasks: Run Task" and choose the task you want to run.
 Or you can also just type:
 ```bash
 make # only build